Edmond Safra: Later life

 As he approached his 60s, Safra divided his time between his homes in Monaco, Geneva, and New York City and the Villa Leopolda on the French Riviera.
 Weakened by Parkinson's disease, he required nursing care.

 In 1999, he sold his Safra Republic Holdings and Republic New York Corporation to HSBC for $10.3 billion in cash.
 On 31 December 1999, HSBC Private Bank became the new name for Safra's former holdings.

 Personal life

+In 1976, Safra married Lily Watkins.
 On 2 December 1999, Edmond and Lily Safra gained Monegasque citizenship.
-In 1976, Safra married Lily Watkins.

 Death

-In December 1999, Safra and nurse Vivian Torrente were suffocated by fumes in a fire deliberately lit at the billionaire's Monaco home, where he apparently felt so safe that he did not have his bodyguards stay the night.
+On 3 December 1999, Safra and nurse Vivian Torrente were suffocated by fumes in a fire deliberately lit at the billionaire's Monaco home, where he apparently felt so safe that he did not have his bodyguards stay the night.
 On the night of the fire, Daniel Serdet, the attorney general and chief prosecutor of Monaco, stated that Samuel Cohen, Safra's personal security chief, stated that no security guards were needed.

 Safra's nurse Ted Maher was arrested under suspicion of starting the fire in order to gain attention "through a daring rescue", and then losing control unintentionally.
 He was convicted of the crime and sentenced to 10 years in prison.

 Safra left 50% of his assets to several charities.